ncmreynolds/muthur/README.md

 This script may take ten minutes or more to complete as it also updates the OS install, so please be patient.

-You will then need to configure MUTHUR before anything will work, enter the command...
+You will then need to configure MU|TH|UR before anything will work, enter the command...

 ```
 muthur/configure.sh